kinguinltdhk/Kinguin-eCommerce-API/quickstart/README.md

 ## How to get API key

 1. Go to [Kinguin Integration](https://www.kinguin.net/integration) and click **APPLY FOR ACCESS** button.
-2. If you don't have yet **Kinguin ID** account, please create it before.
+2. If you don't have **Kinguin ID** account, please create it before.
-3. Submit application form and wait for our approval.
-If you're active Kinguin Seller your application will be automatically approved.
+3. Submit application request and wait for our approval.
+If you're an active Kinguin Seller your application will be automatically approved.
 You will be notified by e-mail when your application become approved.
-4. After positive verification of your application you can go to your [Dashboard](https://www.kinguin.net/integration/dashboard).
+4. Once your request has been approved you will be able to configure your first store [Dashboard](https://www.kinguin.net/integration/dashboard/stores).
-5. Go to **MY STORES** section and click on **ADD STORE** button in top right corner.
-Fill form with your first store's data.
-The **API key** will be generated.
-6. Register [webhooks](../features/Webhooks.md) for new store.

 > Keep your API key secret!
 Remember that credentials on SANDBOX environment are different.